mui/material-ui/CONTRIBUTING.md

 Alternatively, you can open the Netlify preview of the documentation, and open any demo in Codesandbox.
 The documentation automatically configures the dependencies to use the preview packages.

-Not just that, you can even locally package and test your changes.
-In the following example, we are packaging mui-material.
+You can also package and test your changes locally.
+The following example shows how to package `@mui/material`:

 ```
 $packages\mui-material> yarn build